TN-Holdings-LLC/psf-zero/docs/findings/spare-qubit-cliff-combined-108.md

 <!-- ===== Addendum 121 pre-registration (source: spare-qubit-cliff-addendum-121-preregistration-2026-09-21.md) ===== -->

 > **Note added when merging:** A task that needs entangling depth (2x3 Heisenberg), plus a stronger control than a shallow circuit: blocks written optimally with 3 CXs from the start.
 PSF-Zero is predicted to TIE that control.
-RESULT NOT YET RECORDED at the time this part was assembled.
+Result: Addendum 122.

 ## Addendum 121 -- Pre-registration: on a task that genuinely needs entangling depth (2D Heisenberg), does PSF-Zero's re-synthesis beat (a) a shallower circuit and (b) a circuit whose blocks are written optimally in the first place?
 (2026-09-21)